 The process is the same for Facebook photos, although in our tests we found it difficult to find a photo that its url address does not end in?
 Oh = something.
 In these url tricks do not work.

-Of course on both sites although the conversion is a simple process, discovering its original URL pictures is quite painful.
+Of course on both sites although the conversion is a simple process, discovering its original URL s is quite painful.
 For Instagram, you can view the source code in your browser and search for it there.
-And on Facebook, turning right click images unfortunately you will not get the correct format of the URLs.
+And on Facebook, turning right images unfortunately you will not get the correct format of the URLs.

 But if you are able to find the right way to give the actual URL, then you can play with this fun feature.